KatherineMichel/digital-commonplace/README.md

 github users with the most followers - Google Search https://gitstar-ranking.com/users | Users Ranking - Gitstar Ranking

-Problem solving
-https://en.m.wikipedia.org/wiki/George_P%C3%B3lya | George Pólya - Wikipedia
-https://twitter.com/DynamicWebPaige/status/1066470554897547266 | 👩‍💻 DynamicWebPaige 🔜 #NeurIPS2019 on Twitter: ""If you wish to become a problem solver, you have to solve problems."
-Polya is ♥️. https://t.co/VxWbPc6mHe ("How to Solve It" = also ✨👍✨) https://t.co/95D4ufpqNP" / Twitter
-https://en.wikipedia.org/wiki/How_to_Solve_It | How to Solve It - Wikipedia

 Anthony
 default dict counter sets - Google Search